 Our Company will pay dividend, if declared, to our equity shareholders, as per the provisions of the Companies Act 2013, the SEBI Listing Regulations, the Memorandum of Association and the Articles of Association, and any guidelines or directives that may be issued by the GoI in this respect.
-Any dividends declared after the date of Allotment (including pursuant to the transfer of Equity Shares from the Offer for Sale) in this Offer will be received by the Allottees, for the entire year, in accordance with applicable law.
-For more information, see "Dividend Policy" and "Main Provisions of the Articles of Association" on pages 204 and 335, respectively.
+Any dividends declared after the date of Allotment (including pursuant to the transfer of Equity Shares from the Offer for Sale) in this Offer will be received by the Allottees, who have been Allotted Equity Shares in the Offer, for the entire year, in accordance with applicable law.
+For more information, see "Dividend Policy" and "Main Provisions of the Articles of Association" on pages 205 and 345, respectively.